Acxiom/metalus/docs/step-templates.md

 parameters that may be added.

 #### Scala Script Parameters
-Step parameters given a type of **scalaScript** will be compiled and evaluated, with the result of the script passed to the step.
+Step parameters given a type of **scalascript** will be compiled and evaluated, with the result of the script passed to the step.
 These scripts consist of a binding section and a scala script.
 The bindings section must be enclosed by parenthesis.
 Each binding contains a name, value, and type, broken out as **\<name>:\<value>:\<type>**.
 Multiple bindings can be provided using a comma separated list.
 Colons can be escaped using a backslash.